infovore/grid-recipes-js/README.md

 - using arrays of objects to track state
 - using if/else conditions to define all possible interactions
 - using splat operator to copy objects

+## Meters

+16 vertical meters, touch in a column to change its height. great for step sequencers or showing parameter + variable states.

+this deviates from the norns example by using touch to set height, rather than a norns encoder.

+core concepts:

+- more advanced object data structure
+- reverse for loop
+- ternary operator to set led data (see line 35)